 Randy E. Barnett, The Ninth Amendment and Constitutional Legitimacy: Foreword to the "Symposium on Interpreting the Ninth Amendment," 64 Chi.-Kent.
 L. Rev. 37 (1988).

 Scholarly Commons Citation

 Barnett, Randy E., "The Ninth Amendment and Constitutional Legitimacy: Foreword to the "Symposium on Interpreting the Ninth Amendment"" (1988).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1546.
+1546.